cmotek/SP-WEB120/README.md

 - Clone Repository
 - Install PHP for Windows, Mac, or Linux if you do not have it already on your computer

+02/02/2022

+I was able to get XAMPP running on my computer, but there is no way to run this project with the config files that are gitignored out of the project files.
+I wonder if I could build a Github Action to build the config files once the project is cloned off Github.
+I'll have to do some research and review the original project to see if I can do that.